-We help you navigate the process.
-We research the home of your dreams.
-We are full service real estate professionals.
+We are your negotiation experts.
+We search for the home of your dreams.
+We give back 10% of our commission to you.
 We communicate and collaborate with our clients.
-We find off-market homes in your chosen neighborhoods.
-We negotiate on your behalf to achieve the best terms possible.
+We find off-market homes in your desired neighborhoods.
+We donate 10% of our commission to the charity of your choice.